AlexVesely/AV-Running-Stats/README.md

 ## Features

 General

--Clean website interface with complex CSS styling.
+- Clean website interface with complex CSS styling.
--Built entirely with HTML, CSS, and JavaScript.
+- Built entirely with HTML, CSS, and JavaScript.

 Run Log
 - Displays all runs from a static dataset.